DaBovz/SAT_SeatFinder/README.md

 # SAT Seat Finder

 > **Disclaimer**
 > This project is not affiliated with or endorsed by the College Board, which owns the SAT® trademark.
-This tool is intended for educational and personal use only.
 It is also not affiliated with or endorsed by Pyto or the Pyto IDE.
 This tool is intended for educational and personal use only.

 ## Overview